Nikkei surges to 6-month high on BOJ easing

 "If the BOJ's action leads to a (longer-term) weakness in the Japanese yen, exporters such as autos, auto parts and technology firms, as well as cyclical sectors such as maritime transportation and financials, will be the best performers."

 Shipper Mitsui O.S.K.
-Lines soared 4.4 percent, while the sea transport subindex climbed 3.3 percent as the top performing sector.
+Lines (9104.T) soared 4.4 percent, while the sea transport subindex .ISHIP.T climbed 3.3 percent as the top performing sector.

 Nomura analysts said the BOJ move helped ease concerns on Japanese corporate earnings, which were depressed by a strong yen.